MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 Descriptions must not directly or through insinuation disparage another brand (Microsoft owned or otherwise).
 Ensure your description doesn't include claims that can't be substantiated.
 For example, **Guaranteed 200 percent increase in efficiency**.

 * App description must not contain comparative marketing information.
 For example, don't use competitor logos or trademarks in the offer listing including tags or other metadata that references competing offers or marketplaces. [*Mandatory Fix*]
-* Hyperlink contact details, get started, help, or sign-up in app description. [*Suggested Fix*]
+* Hyperlink contact details, get started, help, or sign up in app description. [*Suggested Fix*]
 * App description must identify the intended audience, briefly and clearly explain its unique and distinct value, identify supported Microsoft products and other software, and include any prerequisites or requirements for its use.
 You must clearly describe any limitations, conditions or exceptions to the functionality, features, and deliverables as described in the listing and related materials before the customer acquires your offer.
 The capabilities you declare must relate to the core functions and description of your offer. [*Mandatory Fix*]
 * If you update your app name, replace the old app name with new app name in the offer metadata in the manifest, AppSource, and wherever applicable. [*Mandatory Fix*]
 * Limitations and account dependencies must be called out in the manifest App Description, AppSource, and Partner Center.
 For example: